-- accept petitions for recounts after the Primary or General Elections from candidates for state representative, state senate and county offices if the difference between a winning candidate and a losing candidate is less than 2% of the total votes cast for all candidates in the race divided by the number of candidates.
-The percentage for state representative candidates is 5%; - accept petitions to contest elections. - County clerks manage all recounts within the county under the supervision of the Superior Court Judge. §\$2601, 2602.
+- accept petitions for recounts after the primary or general elections from candidates for State Representative, State Senate and county offices if the difference between a winning candidate and alosing candidate is less than 2% of the total votes cast for all candidates in the race divided by thenumber of candidates.
+The percentage for State Representative candidates is 5%. - accept petitions to contest elections. - County clerks manage all recounts within the county under the supervision of the Superior Court Judge. §§2601, 2602.

-Election Officials are registered voters of the town who are appointed by the BCA as needed or to ensure political party balance and can include assistant town clerks (who may serve as election officials even if they are not registered voters of the town). §2454.
+Election Officials are registered voters of the town who are appointed by the BCA as needed or to ensure political party balance and can include assistant town clerks (who may serve as election officials even if they are not a resident of the town). §2454.
 All appointed election officials must be sworn in before entering upon their duties.
-Sixteen and seventeen-year-olds can be appointed as assistant election officials working under the direct supervision of adult election officials, but are not sworn in because they are under 18 and therefore cannot take oaths.
+Sixteen and seventeen-year-olds can be appointed as assistant election officials working under the direct supervision of adult election officials but are not sworn in because they are under 18 and therefore cannot take oaths.

 The oaths required for election officials are set out in the Vermont Constitution.
-They are as follows:

-I (give name) do solemnly swear (or affirm) that I will be true and faithful to the State of Vermont, and that I will not, directly or indirectly, do any act or thing injurious to the Constitution or Government thereof.
+They are as follows: I (give name) do solemnly swear (or affirm) that I will be true and faithful to the State of Vermont, and that I will not, directly or indirectly, do any act or thing injurious to the Constitution or Government thereof.
 (If an oath) So help me God.
-(If an affirmation) Under the pains and penalties of perjury.
+(If an affirmation) Under thepains and penalties of perjury.